BCom Fiscal Policy of India Notes Study Material

 Public Expenditure Policy

-Public expenditure plays an important role in the economic development of country like India.
-With increase in the responsibilities of the government and with increasing participation of the Government in the economic activities of the country, the volume of public expenditure in a highly populated country like India is increasing at a galloping rate.
-“The budget estimate (BE) 2014-15 estimated plan and non-plan expenditure at 5.75 lakh crore and 12.20 lakh crore respectively, which amounted 4.5% and 9.5% of budget GDP, reflecting a growth 20.9% and 9.4% respectively over RE 2013-14.”
+Public expenditure plays an important role in the economic development of a country like India.
+With the increase in the responsibilities of the government and with increasing participation of the Government in the economic activities of the country, the volume of public expenditure in a highly populated country like India is increasing at a galloping rate.
+“The budget estimate (BE) 2014-15 estimated plan and non-plan expenditure at 5.75 lakh crore and 12.20 lakh crore respectively, which amounted to 4.5% and 9.5% of budget GDP, reflecting a growth 20.9% and 9.4% respectively over RE 2013-14.”
+(BCom Fiscal Policy of India Notes Study Material)

 Public expenditure is of two different types i.e. developmental expenditure and non-developmental expenditure.
-Developmental expenditure of the Government is mostly related to development activities viz. development of infrastructure, industry, health facilities, and educational institutions and so on.
-The non-developmental expenditure is mostly a maintenance type of expenditure, related to maintenance of law and order, defence administrative services, and so on.
+Developmental expenditure of the Government is mostly related to development activities viz. development of infrastructure, industry, health facilities, educational institutions and so on.
+The non-developmental expenditure is mostly a maintenance type of expenditure, related to the maintenance of law and order, defence administrative services, and so on.
+(BCom Fiscal Policy of India Notes Study Material)

 The following are the important features of the policy of public expenditure formulated by the Government of India.

-(iv) Social Welfare and Employment Programmes: It is the another important feature of the public expenditure policy persuade by the Government of India to its growing involvement in attaining various social welfare programmes and stress on employment generation programmes.
+(iv) Social Welfare and Employment Programmes: It is another important feature of the public expenditure policy persuaded by the Government of India to its growing involvement in attaining various social welfare programmes and stress on employment generation programmes.

 Public Debt Policy

-Under public debt policy, the Government takes resource to public debt for financing its development expenditure.
-In the post independence period, the Central Government has been raising a good amount of public debt regularly in order to mobilise resources to meet its developmental expenditure.
-The total public debt consists two types of debt i.e. internal debt and external debt.
+Under public debt policy, the Government takes resources to public debt for financing its development expenditure.
+In the post-independence period, the Central Government has been raising a good amount of public debt regularly in order to mobilise resources to meet its developmental expenditure.
+The total public debt consists of two types of debt i.e. internal debt and external debt.

-The total outstanding liabilities of the Central Government were 55.87 lakh crore, accounting for 49.2 percent of GDP, comprising 39 percent public debt and 10.2 percent other liabilities at the end March 2014.
-Of total public debt, internal debt constituted 95.9 percent and the remaining was external debt (at book value).
+The total outstanding liabilities of the Central Government were 55.87 lakh crore, accounting for 49.2 per cent of GDP, comprising 39 per cent of public debt and 10.2 per cent other liabilities at the end of March 2014.
+Of total public debt, internal debt constituted 95.9 per cent and the remaining was external debt (at book value).
 Total outstanding liabilities were estimated at 62.22 lakh crore in BE 2014-15.1

 Deficit Financing Policy